 How much can you potentially make owning a bowling alley?

-Many factors will affect profits, including the business’ location, how long it’s been in operation, and its offerings.
-For instance, a bowling alley that also includes an arcade and plenty of food options stands to bring in more income than a smaller bowling alley with more limited services.
+Many factors will affect profits, including the business’s location, how long it’s been in operation, and its offerings.
+For instance, a bowling alley that includes arcade games and a concession stand with good food and beer will bring in more income than a smaller bowling alley with more limited services.
 The availability of special events can also help to drive profits.

 Things to consider before starting a bowling alley

 If you want to give your bowling alley an edge in appealing to customers and driving up your profits, consider incorporating specialty services or amenities.
-Rather than tradition concession foods, consider offering higher-end dining or a bar.
+Rather than traditional concession foods, consider offering higher-end dining or a bar.
 Pairing a bowling alley with an arcade, go-carts, or other entertainment can help you to appeal to a broader audience and can encourage families to stay longer, spending more money.
-You can also develop special events and birthday party packages, or start a bowling league or other fun competition to encourage repeat customers.
+You can also develop special theme nights and birthday party packages or start a bowling league or other fun competition to encourage repeat customers.

 American Wheelchair Bowling Association